 Windorah is on the edge of Red Sandhill Country to the west, and the Channel Country to the south.
 The Channel Country can stretch to around 100km span of water in flood time, causing natural irrigation of the best natural beef fattening Country in Australia.

 Local Government Information

 Located in Far West Queensland, in the heart of the Channel Country, Barcoo region is one of the more remote shires with an area of 61,974 square kilometres in far Western Queensland, incorporating the townships of Jundah, Stonehenge and Windorah.
 The Barcoo Shire lays claim to the most exceptionally unique place in Australia and the world.
 It is the only place where two prominent and significate inland rivers, the Thomson and Barcoo meet to form a creek the Cooper Creek.
 Rich in history, the Barcoo Shire has an outback experience to offer everyone.
 Along with unique rustic landscapes, distinctive flora and fauna, spectacular wildlife, freshwater fishing, golf, bird watching and stunning sunsets.
 The Barcoo is also home to Magee’s Shanty, birth place of the famous Bush Christening renowned by Banjo Paterson.
 The welcoming three outback towns of Windorah, Jundah and Stonehenge can all be easily accessed via sealed roads and are located within a leisurely drive to the major towns of Longreach or Quilpie.
 Barcoo Shire is the gateway to Birdsville, Bedourie, Innaminka, Quilpie or Longreach and Winton to the north.

-With a small population of about 80 people, Windorah’s main industries are sheep and cattle grazing, with a growing tourism industry offering stunning vistas, picturesque ruins and historical sites.
+With a small population of about 80 people (and has remained around the same for 125 years), Windorah’s main industries are sheep and cattle grazing, with a growing tourism industry offering stunning vistas, picturesque ruins and historical sites.